LawleyClasses/230-spring2017/weekly_materials/week11/week11tuesday.md

 Once you have the hide button working, add the code for the show button.
 (You should be able to figure that out on your own--the show() method works the same way as the hide() method!)

 ### Part 3: Creating Sliding Panels With jQuery
+Now you're going to add two new divs to the page.
+You'll put the menu inside of one, and add click behavior to the other to trigger the jQuery slide behavior.
+Do *not* delete your buttons or the scripts you just wrote for them; they should still function to hide and show the menu on the sliding panel.
+When you're done, your page should work like this: https://youtu.be/f1M2Zv29z-4

-jQuery has a number of built-in methods that provide animation and transition effects.
-For instance, you can have elements slide up or down, or toggle between the two.
+jQuery has some built-in methods that provide animation and transition effects.
+For instance, you can use it to slide elements up or down, or toggle between the two.

 Add this style information to the head of your document: